Andrej-Antipov/X99-K9-Machinist-Hackintosh/README.md

 # X99-K9-Machinist-Hackintosh
 EFI Clover and OpenCore Folders and Workaround for Darkwake issue on X99 K9 Machinist mainboard for Mac OS.
-Also workaround for sleep/wake with PMDrvr.kext (better speedstep driver) on the latest mac os (Big Sur and Monterey).
+Also workaround for sleep/wake with PMDrvr.kext (better speedstep driver) on the latest mac os (Big Sur, Monterey, Ventura).
 Bluetooth hang on after wake fixed also.

 ## Hardware configuration:
 * CPU: E5-2666v3 Haswell-EP